Sea Limited [SE] stock Resumed by DZ Bank analyst, price target now $75

 The Company’s management will host a conference call to discuss the second quarter 2023 results.
 A live webcast of this conference call will be available on the Company’s website.

-Sea Limited represents 563.56 million in outstanding shares, while the company has a total market value of $33.76 billion with the latest information.
-SE stock price has been found in the range of $56.57 to $57.66.
+The stocks have a year to date performance of 9.36 percent and weekly performance of -2.78 percent.
+The stock has been moved at -11.09 percent over the last six months.
+The stock has performed -8.96 percent around the most recent 30 days and changed -32.88 percent over the most recent 3-months.

-If compared to the average trading volume of 5.12M shares, SE reached a trading volume of 4608485 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.19M shares, SE reached to a volume of 7788029 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 DZ Bank have made an estimate for Sea Limited shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 22, 2023.